 Reading, writing, speaking & listening tests

-The following work visa applications will require a comprehensive test covering English reading, writing, speaking and listening ability and proficiency:
+The following work visa applications will require a comprehensive test covering English reading, writing, speaking and listening ability:

 Speaking & listening tests

 The following categories require only speaking and listening to be tested:

 - Citizenship – while the Home Office only stipulates speaking and listening skills to be tested for British citizenship applications, though there is also a requirement that the applicant passes a Life in the UK test on British values, traditions, history, government and law.

 The level of English language test you will need to pass, known as the Common European Framework of Reference for Languages (CEFR) level, will depend on the route you are applying for.

 Applicants for ILR or citizenship in the UK are required to prove their knowledge of the English language by obtaining a speaking and listening qualification at the CEF’s B1 level.

 Applicants Skilled Worker visas must obtain a B1 level certificate in speaking and listening as well as reading and writing.

 Minister of Religion visa applicants are required to obtain a B2 proficiency in reading, writing, speaking and listening.